 Daily Grades (Quizzes, Lab Reports, and Worksheets) = 50%

 Each six weeks I will drop your lowest daily grade.

 Cheating will not be tolerated.
 You will receive a zero on the test, etc. and your parents will be notified.
 You may not correct a quiz or test you cheated on.
 All assignments must be turned in before the tardy bell of the due date; late assignments will receive a 20% deduction and will not be accepted 48 hours after the due date.

 I will not return any quizzes or tests.
 If a student wishes to examine an assessment, they must come in before school, during my conference period, during the activity period, or after school to do so.
 They will only be available for five days after the original administration.

 I do not allow for retesting.
-Students may come see me before school, during my conference period, during the activity period, or after school to correct a test if they submit a completed study guide.
+Students may come see me before school, during my conference period, during the activity period, or after school to correct a test if they submit a completed study guide before taking the test.
 Correcting the test consists of identifying where a mistake was made and correctly solving the problem or answering the question with the aid of notes, worksheets, the study guide, etc.; the student may not leave the room with the test and it must be completed independently.
 Students will receive up to half of their points back for correcting a test in this manner.
 This must be done within two days after the test.

 LABS AND SAFETY

 Because of safety issues, I am extremely particular about students’ knowledge in this area.
 We will go into detail about proper procedures.
 These must be followed with great care.
 A lab safety exam will be administered at the beginning of the year and a score of 80 or better is required to participate in labs.